Lynn UniversityLynn Library

 Skip to Main Content

-APA Style
+APA Help

-For an interview you conducted or personal communications
+Interview conducted by you or personal communications

 (Communicator, personal communication, Month Day, Year)